OwOland/harmony-snippets/README.md

 - Use `@decorators` to easily make things!
 - Made with ❤️ TypeScript.

 > Tip: We recommend using Tab Completion for quick and faster work.
-Enabling it in your Visual Studio Code settings or by adding this snippet `"editor.tabCompletion": "on"`
+Enable it in your Visual Studio Code settings or by adding this snippet `"editor.tabCompletion": "on"` to your editor's settings.json file.

 ## Snippets